11 Best Places You Can Change Your Coins for Cash For Free

 The processing cost for Coinstar is 11.9%.
 You must select a Coinstar eGift card as opposed to cash to avoid paying the transaction charge.
 Review the list of eligible restaurants and shops before selecting the gift card choice.

-If you change coins to cash, after cashing in the money, deposit into your savings accounts to earn interest.
-You can earn more value on the money then just using up the cash if not needed.
+You can make more value on the money than just using up the cash if not needed.
 Don’t miss any opportunity because ‘Every Penny Saved is Every Penny Earned.’